ai/twitter2vk/README.markdown

 Warning: config contain session ID for VK, which can be used to get full access.
 Make sure that outsiders don’t have access to this file.

-By default, reply and statuses with #novk willn’t be reposted to VK.
+By default, reply and statuses with #novk willn’t be reposted to VK (but you may use #vk to repost any status).

 You may install on server only twitter2vk_reposter package and create config on home computer (don’t remember to add cron task).
 Or you can uninstall